- 1 Arbitrage Opportunities In the Volatile Crypto Market

 So here’s the arbitrage opportunity.
 We can hold a short position in the perpetual futures market and buy the same amount in the spot market, hedging our total investment.
 Our investment won’t be affected by the market fluctuation due to the market-neutral position but receive funding rates with our short position in the perpetual futures contracts.

 To sum up, hold a short position in the perpetual futures market while holding the same amount of position in the spot market.
 Arbitrage with a market-neutral position and receive the funding rate every 8 hours.

 The funding rate comprises two components: the interest rate and the premium.
 The interest rate fixed at 0.01% per 8 hours, and the premium varies according to the price difference between the perpetual contract and mark price.

-According to the historical data of the ETH funding rate on Binance, the rate has always been positive in the last 6 months.
+According to the historical data of the ETH funding rate on an exchange, the rate has always been positive in the last 6 months.
 And it’s higher when the price surge in the following chart.
 If we can receive a 0.2% funding rate per day, the performance for this arbitrage would be 36.5% APR!

 With the historical data, it’s steady and almost risk-free to arbitrage from the funding rate.
 Next, let’s discuss how to execute the arbitrage by ourselves.

 Let’s say we have 10000 USDT for the spot-futures arbitrage while bitcoin’s price is 10000 USDT.
 Here’s how we’re going to do: